The Fight Under the Fight in a Relationship

 A review of communication during conflict in intimate relationships shows that conflict cannot be judged only by whether it sounds positive or negative.
 Directness, cooperation, timing, and whether the problem can actually improve all matter.
 That is why the repeated fight deserves translation, not just blame.

-The clue: emotional intensity does not match the topic
+The clue: intensity outgrows the event

 A recurring conflict often reveals itself when the reaction feels bigger than the event.